box/box-ios-sdk/docs/usage/webhooks.md

 Webhooks
 =======

  Webhooks enable you to attach event triggers to Box files and folders.
 Event triggers monitor events on Box objects and notify your application when they occur.
-A webhook notifies your application by sending HTTP requests to a URL of your choosing.
+A webhook notifies your application by sending https requests to a URL of your choosing.
 A webhook object contains information about a webhook like the triggers, the URL, etc.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->